 Negative keywords are critical if you’re going to use Phrase or Broad match keywords.

-A useful tool for finding negative keywords is Google’s “Related searches” on the left hand side of the Google search results.
-Simply search for one of your keyword phrases, click on “Related searches” and then copy any keywords that are NOT related to your product or service.
+A useful starting point for finding negative keywords is Google’s “Related searches” at the bottom of the search results page.
+Simply search for one of your keyword phrases and then copy any related searches that are not relevant to your product or service.

 3. Initial CPC Bid

 There are many factors that determine your exact CPC, which is beyond the scope of this article.
-The important thing to remember is that your initial CPC bid is not what you’re actually going to pay for each click and over time you should be able to drive down the cost with good ad copy.
+The important thing to remember is that your initial CPC bid is not what you’re actually going to pay for each click, and over time you should be able to drive down the cost with good ad copy and a strong Quality Score.

-I recommend you start with an initial CPC bid close to the estimated CPC Google gives you in the Keyword Tool.
+We recommend you start with an initial CPC bid close to the estimated CPC Google gives you in Keyword Planner.
 This will ensure your ad gets good exposure in the top positions so you’ll have the best opportunity to get a high CTR.

 If your ad copy is good enough to get you a high CTR, then you’ll be able to lower your bids over time without Google dropping your ad position.
-Again, there are other factors, but this is the basic strategy that I recommend if you’re just starting out.
+There are other factors, but this is the basic strategy we recommend if you’re just starting out.

 4. Budget